The Edmonton Dragon Boat Festival Races follows the Rules of Dragon Boat Canada (DBC) and the International Dragon Boat Federation (IDBF).

-- Administer emergency first aid if necessary (i.e. arrest severe bleeding, support injured crew).
+- Administer emergency first aid if necessary (i.e. severe bleeding, support injured crew)

-- Other dragon boats must stay clear of the area to allow motorized rescue and recovery craft room to maneuver; other crews must not to take any action which could result in their also capsizing and complicating the accident situation.
+- Other dragon boats must stay clear of the area to allow rescue and recovery boats room to maneuver; other crews must not to take any action as this could result in complicating the accident situation.

-In the event that any crew member goes overboard (i.e. falls off the drum seat), the boat MUST be stopped immediately and not turned into the path of any oncoming or adjacent boats.
+- In the even that any crew member goes overboard (i.e. falls off the drum seat), the boat MUST be stopped immediately.
+DO NOT TURN the boat.

 At the Official’s discretion, a penalty or team disqualification may be imposed for the following infractions:

-- verbal/physical abuse to any competitor, volunteer or official
+- Unsportsman-like conduct, including verbal/physical abuse to any competitor, volunteer or official

 Penalties may include:

 - Time penalties of five (5) seconds added to the team's race time